hoangvvo/nextjs-mongodb-app/README.md

 - `mongodb` - may be replaced by `mongoose`.
 - `axios`, `axioswal` - optional, may be replaced with any request library.
 - `next-session`, `connect-mongo` - may be replaced with any session management solution.
-- `argon2` - optional, may be replaced with any password-hashing library.
+- `bcryptjs` - optional, may be replaced with any password-hashing library. `argon2` recommended.
 - `validator` - optional but recommended.

 #### Environmental variables